Driving Test Cancellation Websites: Are Any Worth Paying For?

 The major UK cancellation websites by name

-Three services account for roughly 70 percent of paid cancellation traffic in the UK as of May 2026: Driving Test Cancellations (commonly DTC.cc), TestCancellations.co.uk, and BookMyTest.
+Three of the better-known UK services are Driving Test Cancellations (commonly DTC.cc), TestCancellations.co.uk, and BookMyTest.
 Each operates as a watcher with a £14 to £35 one-off or subscription fee.
 The candidate enters their booking reference, preferred centres, and date range.
 The service checks the gov.uk calendar every few minutes and sends a text or email alert when a matching slot appears.
 The candidate then logs into gov.uk and books the slot manually.
 The service does not hold the slot for the candidate; the slot is first-come-first-served on the public calendar.

-Two services that operated as auto-bookers (logging into the candidate gov.uk account and booking on their behalf) have either shut down or pivoted to notification-only since the 28 May 2026 cap.
-Holding the slot now requires cancelling the existing booking first, which means the candidate has to be involved in the loop anyway.
+Two services that operated as auto-bookers (logging into the candidate gov.uk account and booking on their behalf) have either shut down or pivoted to notification-only since the 12 May 2026 rule.
+Booking now has to be done by the learner, so an auto-booker acting on a candidate's behalf is no longer permitted.
 The auto-booking value proposition collapsed when the rule changed.
-See the DVSA booking rule change May 2026 guide for the cap mechanics.
+See the DVSA booking rule change May 2026 guide for the mechanics.

 Pricing comparison across the legitimate services